In This Article

 Diversification

 Diversification is an important consideration when investing in market-linked instruments.
-It means spreading your investments across different asset classes, such as stocks, bonds, and commodities.
+It means spreading your investments across different asset classes, such as commodities, stocks and bonds.

 This helps to reduce the risk associated with investing in a single asset class.
 By diversifying your portfolio, you can potentially benefit from the positive performance of one asset class while mitigating any losses from another.